-(20) Changes in Presentation
+(19) Changes in Presentation

 Certain reclassifications have been made to the prior period to conform to the current fiscal year presentations.
-"Contract liabilities," which had been previously included in "Deferred income", is separately disclosed to increase clarity of the disclosure.
-To reflect this change of presentation, the consolidated financial statements of the prior period is relassed.
+"Contract assets", which had been previously included in "Trade receivables" and "Other financial assets", is separately disclosed to increase clarity of the disclosure.
+To reflect this change of presentation, the consolidated financial statements of the prior period is reclassed.